-GPIO (General Purpose Input/Output) is a software controlled interface that is usually found on Microcontrollers and some Microprocessor ICs or interface chipset.
-Typically, the GPIO is a one or more pins on the IC which have no special purpose in of themselves, but which facilitate an optional ability for device designers to create an interface/connection between the IC and a peripheral component by programming some hardware registers.
+GPIO (General Purpose Input/Output) is a software controlled interface that is usually found on Microcontrollers and some Microprocessor ICs or interface chipsets.
+Typically, the GPIO is one or more pins on the IC which have no special purpose in themselves, but which facilitate an optional ability for device designers to create an interface/connection between the IC and a peripheral component by programming some hardware registers.
 Thereby, within limitations, GPIO pins can be tailored for use to provide some specific function or purpose within a hardware device design.

-System-on-Chip (SOC) processors, Microcontrollers, DSP etc heavily rely on GPIOs.
+System-on-Chip (SOC) processors, Microcontrollers, DSP, etc heavily rely on GPIOs.
 In some cases, every non-dedicated pin can be configured as a GPIO; and most chips have at least several dozens of them.
 Programmable logic devices (like FPGAs) can easily provide GPIOs; multifunction chips like power managers and audio codecs often have a few such pins to help with pin scarcity on SOCs, and there are also “GPIO Expander” chips that connect using the I2C or SPI serial buses.
-GPIO Pins are also seen in ICs like PMICs, LED Controllers etc.
+GPIO Pins are also seen in ICs like PMICs, LED Controllers, etc.